noam87/noamswebsite/content/q/john_stuart_mill.md

 ---

+> The worst offence of this kind which can be committed by a polemic, is to
+> stigmatise those who hold the contrary opinion as bad and immoral men.

+---

 > But it is not the minds of heretics that are deteriorated most, by the ban
-> placed on all inquiry which does not end in the orthodox conclusions.
-The
+> placed on all inquiry which does not end in the orthodox conclusions. **The
 > greatest harm done is to those who are not heretics, and whose whole mental
-> development is cramped, and their reason cowed, by the fear of heresy.
+> development is cramped, and their reason cowed, by the fear of heresy.**

+## Political Theory Vs The Real World

+> But,in political and philosophical theories, as well as in persons, success
+> discloses faults and infirmities which failure might have concealed from
+> observation.

 ## Resurgence Of Religion